Thutmose I: Mummy

 James Harris and Fawzia Hussien (1991) conducted an X-ray survey on New Kingdom royal mummies and examined Thutmose I's mummified remains.
-The study found that Thutmose I's mummy had all the craniofacial characteristics common among Nubian populations and a “typical Nubian morphology”.
+The study found that Thutmose I's mummy had all the craniofacial characteristics common among Nubian populations and a "typical Nubian morphology".

 A 2020 genetic study performed by a team under Zahi Hawass on the Amarna royal mummies also featured the unidentified royal mummy previously thought to be Thutmose I in the control samples.
 The study indicated that the mummy belonged to haplogroup L, which is mainly observed in southern, western and central Asia (highest in the Indian subcontinent).

-Scene of a statue of Thutmose I, he is depicted in the symbolic black color of deification, the black color also symbolizes rebirth and regeneration; MET Museum, NYC.
-The statue is being dragged, showing a deified depiction of the king in the symbolic black color of deification, ca. 1294–1279 B.C., more than two centuries after his death, with offerings and rites honoring him.
+Scene of a statue of Thutmose I. He is depicted in the symbolic black color of deification, the black color also symbolizes rebirth and regeneration; MET Museum, NYC.
+The statue is being dragged, showing a deified depiction of the king in the symbolic black color of deification, c.
+1294–1279 BC, more than two centuries after his death, with offerings and rites honoring him.

 What was thought to be his mummy could be viewed in the Egyptian Museum in Cairo.
 But in 2007, Hawass announced that the mummy previously thought to be Thutmose I is that of a 30-year-old man who died as a result of an arrow wound to the chest.
 Because of the young age of the mummy and the cause of death, it was determined that the mummy was probably not that of Thutmose I. The mummy has the inventory number CG 61065.
-In April 2021 the mummy was moved to the National Museum of Egyptian Civilization along with those of 17 kings and four queens in an event termed the Pharaohs' Golden Parade.
+In April 2021, the mummy was moved to the National Museum of Egyptian Civilization along with those of 17 kings and four queens in an event termed the Pharaohs' Golden Parade.